 I’ve visited El Diablo Coffee a few different times and I’m still learning the menu.
 Luckily, the staff is super friendly and personable.
 They are more than willing to explain the Cuban offerings and answer any questions, and the baristas are always making conversation as they brew coffee.

-I also really enjoy the vibe at El Diablo Coffee– comfy indoor and covered outdoor seating with big and small tables.
+I also really enjoy the vibe — comfy indoor and covered outdoor seating with big and small tables.
 I always see people typing away at their laptops or visiting with their friends.
 Murals of the devil (hence the name ‘El Diablo’) and other characters are painted in bright, bold colors on the tables and walls.
 This fun, South American inspired decor makes El Diablo Coffee a really fun place to hang out for a bit.

-Not only is the Cuban coffee great at El Diablo Coffee, but the atmosphere and service is really fun and friendly.
+Not only is the Cuban coffee great but the atmosphere and service is really fun and friendly.
 My dad first introduced me to this coffee shop and each visit has been a very pleasant experience.
 Whether you’re looking for a coffee to go, or a place to hang out for bit, El Diablo Coffee is one of the best coffee shops in Seattle.